marijnleonardus/code-PhD-marijn/README.md

 The working directory should be set to the parent folder `code-PhD-marijn` for the imports to work.

-If a script produces a plot, it will be saved to `output` folder.
-`Modules` folder contains functions/classes that can be shared between scripts.
+`Modules` folder contains functions/classes that are imported in the functional scripts under `plotting_scripts` and `calculation_scripts`.